 As with any investment property, the earlier you enter the market the better your returns will be in the long run.
 The demand for these purpose-built properties will continue to grow, as the current rental market becomes more unaffordable for single tenants.
 Talk to the team at APFG about our options for co-living properties, the locations, and our property management services.

-© 2024 APFG & GPFG.
+© 2025 APFG.
 All Rights Reserved.
 Powered by geonet.me